thevalenciandev/grokking_algorithms/README.md

 # grokking_algorithms
-Exercicies from the book Grokking Algorithms
+Exercises from the book Grokking Algorithms